Potts Point

 An assessment of population growth drivers in Potts Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Potts Point's estimated population is around 7,746.
-This reflects an increase of 563 people since the 2021 Census, which reported a population of 7,183.
-The change was inferred from AreaSearch's resident population estimate of 7,745 following examination of ABS's latest ERP data release in June 2024 and validation of five new addresses since the Census date.
+The population of Potts Point is estimated at around 7,746 as of Feb 2026.
+This reflects an increase of 563 people since the 2021 Census, which reported a population of 7,183 people.
+The change is inferred from AreaSearch's estimation of the resident population at 7,745 following examination of the latest ERP data release by the ABS in June 2024 and validation of six new addresses since the Census date.
 This level of population equates to a density ratio of 12,493 persons per square kilometer, placing Potts Point in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 7.8% since the 2021 census exceeded the state's rate of 7.6%.
-Overseas migration was the primary driver of population gains during recent periods in the Potts Point statistical area (Lv2).
+The suburb's 7.8% growth since census is within 1.3 percentage points of Greater Sydney's 9.1%, demonstrating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Potts Point (SA2) is forecasted to grow by 2,673 persons, reflecting a gain of 35.4% in total over the 17-year period.
+Looking ahead, significant population increases are forecast for the top quartile of statistical areas across the nation, including Potts Point which is expected to grow by 2,670 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 35.3% in total over the 17 years.

 Frequently Asked Questions - Population